rak-n-rok/Krake/docs/user/user-story/9-advanced-cluster-scale.rst

     | ...                   | ...                                           |
     +-----------------------+-----------------------------------------------+

-After several minutes a elapsed (depending on the system where the cluster is deployed), a new cluster should have been created.
+After several minutes have elapsed (depending on the system where the cluster is deployed), a new cluster should have been created.
 This cluster inherits the metrics and labels of the underlying cloud in order to provide the correct scheduling location for the app.
-When viewing the created cluster, the inherited values should be visible, since they're marked accordingly
+When viewing the created cluster, the inherited values should be visible, since they're marked accordingly.

 .. prompt:: bash $ auto